From seafood traceability to seafood sustainability

 Poorly defined sustainability metrics

 Sustainability is a common goal and catchphrase used in conjunction with seafood, but the metrics used to determine the level of sustainability have often been poorly defined.
 Although the conservation statuses of target or nontarget fish stocks associated with fisheries are closely scrutinized, the relative climate impacts of different fisheries are only now coming into play.
-Seafood traceability will inevitably soon need to not only provide traceability to prove that fish is from a sustainably accredited fishery or farm, but companies will increasingly need to provide strategies for measuring and improving on their carbon footprint.
+Seafood traceability, supported by seafood ERP software, will inevitably soon need to not only provide traceability to prove that fish is from a sustainably accredited fishery or farm, but companies will increasingly need to use seafood ERP systems to develop strategies for measuring and improving on their carbon footprint.

-Analytics and data analysis are critical to developing and measuring sustainability progress
+Analytics and data analysis are critical to developing and measuring sustainability progress, especially when leveraging seafood ERP software.

 Although the seafood carbon footprint is already lower than that of most other proteins, there are opportunities to reduce that footprint.
 For example, in catching (fuel use), in aquaculture (feed), and in the transport supply chain (air freight and logistics planning).
 Another important area is in utilization of raw material – maximizing yield and reducing waste are inextricably linked.
-But in order to effectively measure and understand the complicated mix of factors that tell the whole picture, advanced analytics is essential.
+To effectively measure and understand the complicated mix of factors that tell the whole picture, advanced analytics within seafood ERP systems are essential.
 For example, measuring the trade-off that may exist between meeting climate goals and fish conservation goals.
 What is the best strategy for fleets that employ more selective fishing gears (e.g., troll gear with relatively low rates of bycatch), but that may consume more fuel per quantity of fish caught than less selective gears (e.g., purse seine and longline gear with relatively high rates of bycatch).
-Optimizing both of these factors is most effectively quantified by advanced analytics.
+Optimizing both of these factors is most effectively quantified by advanced analytics provided by seafood ERP software.

-Rather than using this information for purely descriptive purposes—for instance, noting the average catch for each vessel during past months—fishing companies could adopt a forward-looking analytical approach.
+Rather than using this information for purely descriptive purposes—for instance, noting the average catch for each vessel during past months—fishing companies could adopt a forward-looking analytical approach with seafood ERP systems.
 One analysis might involve mapping fishing activity and catch rate over the course of the season to identify factors which can enhance efficiency and also reduce fuel consumption and running costs.
-Or rather than just tracking freight costs, companies can track measures which analyze logistics inefficiencies and help improve their carbon footprint resulting from shipping.
+Or rather than just tracking freight costs, companies can use seafood ERP software to track measures which analyze logistics inefficiencies and help improve their carbon footprint resulting from shipping.

 Embracing the new information economy

 Although setting up measurable sustainability figures and goals may seem a daunting task, it is a journey that all companies will eventually need to address to compete in the increasingly environmentally conscious marketplace.
-Sustainability, just like digitalization, can save money and optimize operations.
-So as we make the shift from the automation economy to the information economy, from traceability to sustainability — defined by the use of data and insights for making smarter, more intelligent decisions—there’s never been a better time to embrace both.
+Sustainability, just like digitalization through seafood ERP software, can save money and optimize operations.
+As we make the shift from the automation economy to the information economy, from traceability to sustainability—defined by the use of data and insights from seafood ERP systems for making smarter, more intelligent decisions—there’s never been a better time to embrace both.

 Want to know more about how Maritech can support your sustainability journey?